 Recall from Issue 2, variables describe or represent attributes or characteristics of our population.
-We may be interested in age (recorded in the number of years), the temperature in a classroom (measured in degree Celsius) or gender (recorded as male or female).
+We may be interested in age (recorded in the number of years), the temperature in a classroom (measured in degree Celsius), or gender (recorded as male or female).
 Each variable in a study has a value associated with it and tells us something about the attribute or characteristic.
 All of the values assigned to each variable combined together make up the data for any given study and are referred to as the levels of measurement.

 There are two distinct processes associated with measuring variables.
 The first is the variable coding.
-A well-organized study always has a code book.
-In the codebook each variable has a name, description and the range associated with the variable.
+A well-organized study always has a codebook.
+In the codebook, each variable has a name, description, and range associated with the variable.
 All of this information is referred to as the coding for the variable.
 Let’s use our students in the classroom example.
 One of the characteristics we are interested in is the temperature in the classroom.
 The variable name is ‘Classroom Temperature’ (CT).
 The CT is measured in degrees Celsius and has a range of 15 to 30 degrees (based on the school’s policy for heating and cooling each classroom).
 Another variable we are interested in gathering information about is gender.
 The name of the variable is gender and the variable is recorded as either Male or Female.
 Both of the previous examples describe how the variables ‘Classroom Temperature’ and ‘Gender’ are coded.

 Levels of Measurement: Ratio, Interval, Ordinal, and Nominal

 The most important concept to understand regarding how variables are measured is specifically called the level of measurement.
-There are four distinct levels of measurement concerning variables and the four levels are known as a ratio, an interval, an ordinal and a nominal level of measurement.
+There are four distinct levels of measurement concerning variables and the four levels are known as a ratio, an interval, an ordinal, and a nominal level of measurement.
 This may appear a bit confusing at first but stick with this concept.
 As we have stated many times here at SNJ Associates, once you take these concepts and information and apply them to real research studies, it will get easier to understand.

 The first type of level of measurement is a ‘true’ ratio.
 The values of a variable measured at the ratio level of measurement may have two values of a variable (or two cases) compared and it is possible to make a valid quantifiable conclusion.
 For example, if we had a variable ‘Size of Classroom’ and we measure the actual size of each classroom in meters squared, we could say that one classroom was twice as large as another classroom.
 The ratio between the two classrooms is comparable and importantly one value divided by another value gives us a valid ratio comparison.